 Reading these simple tips and safety information can make a difference in reducing the risk of fires and injuries.

 Often called the silent killer, carbon monoxide is an invisible, odorless, colorless gas created when fuels (such as gasoline, wood, coal, natural gas, propane, oil, and methane) burn incompletely.
 In the home, heating and cooking equipment that burn fuel can be sources of carbon monoxide.
-Read this handout for safety tips.
+Make sure to have both of these installed in your home.

 Fire Prevention Division